iyngr/context-based-pii/memory-bank/decisionLog.md

     *   Configured three Cloud Build triggers, each monitoring a specific service folder and using "Included files filter" for precise triggering.
     *   Connected Developer Connect GitHub to the project's GitHub repository to enable automatic triggers on `master` branch commits.
     *   Ensured each trigger is associated with a dedicated service account possessing the necessary `Artifact Registry Writer` and `Service Account User` (on itself) permissions to handle image pushes and Cloud Run deployments.
+[2025-06-22 15:33:00] - **Decision:** Enhanced error handling in `main_service/main.py` to specifically catch `google.api_core.exceptions.MethodNotImplemented` for DLP API calls.
+**Rationale:** The log indicated `501 Received http2 header with status: 404` which maps to `MethodNotImplemented` in `google.api_core.exceptions`.
+Explicitly catching this exception provides a more precise error message and debugging guidance.
+**Implementation Details:**
+    *   Added `MethodNotImplemented` to the import list from `google.api_core.exceptions`.
+    *   Introduced a specific `except MethodNotImplemented as e:` block in `call_dlp_for_redaction` to handle this error, providing a detailed message about enabling the DLP API, checking service account roles, and verifying template existence.